Mr-Moustakim/OussChip8Emu/README.md

 # OussChip8Emu
-This is a simple emulator for chip8
+This is a simple emulator for chip8, That enable us to play some classic games such as Tetris, Pong, Tank...